Crookes radiometer: Movement with absorption

-Movement with black-body radiation
+Movement with radiation

 When the radiometer is heated in the absence of a light source, it turns in the forward direction (i.e. black sides trailing).
 If a person's hands are placed around the glass without touching it, the vanes will turn slowly or not at all, but if the glass is touched to warm it quickly, they will turn more noticeably.
 Directly heated glass gives off enough infrared radiation to turn the vanes, but glass blocks much of the far-infrared radiation from a source of warmth not in contact with it.
 However, near-infrared and visible light more easily penetrate the glass.

-If the glass is cooled quickly in the absence of a strong light source by putting ice on the glass or placing it in the freezer with the door almost closed, it turns backwards (i.e. the silversides trail).
-This demonstrates black-body radiation from the black sides of the vanes rather than black-body absorption.
+If the glass is cooled quickly in the absence of a strong light source by putting ice on the glass or placing it in the freezer with the door almost closed, it turns backwards (i.e. the silver sides trail).
+This demonstrates radiation from the black sides of the vanes rather than absorption.
 The wheel turns backwards because the net exchange of heat between the black sides and the environment initially cools the black sides faster than the white sides.
 Upon reaching equilibrium, typically after a minute or two, reverse rotation ceases.
 This contrasts with sunlight, with which forward rotation can be maintained all day.